 - [Optional] ML Model ID: identifies the provisioned ML model.

-- [Optional] Model Accuracy: The model accuracy of the global ML model, which is calculate by the FL Client NWDAF using the local training data as the testing dataset.- [Optional] ML Correlation ID.
+- [Optional] Model Accuracy: The model accuracy of the global ML model, which is calculate by the FL Client NWDAF using the local training data as the testing dataset.

+- [Optional] Characteristics of local training dataset (e.g., area, sampling ratio, max/min of value of each dimension of data), etc.

+NOTE: The parameters in characteristics of local training dataset are up to the implementation.

+- [Optional] ML Correlation ID.
 This parameter may be included when the service is used for Federated Learning.